Indonesian names: Chinese names

 Under President Suharto, Indonesia attempted to deconstruct organisations and groups that might represent an internal security threat.
 As a part of the policy to limit the influence of the Chinese Communists and to encourage the ethnic Chinese to assimilate, the state strongly encouraged Chinese Indonesian individuals to change their names.
 This was a difficult balance because while the names were changed, laws continued to identify them as 'different' from indigenous Indonesian groups.
 Indonesian businessman, Liem Sioe Liong, for example, had his name changed to Sudono Salim.
 Some people did not change their names (e.g., Kwik Kian Gie, Liem Swie King, etc.).

 Many of the later generations have kept the Indonesian form of the name.
 Other Chinese Indonesians, however, maintain their Chinese name as well as their family names.
 As is customary with Chinese names, the family name (or surname) is traditionally placed in front of the given (or first) name.

 Arabic names

 As Islam is the largest religion in Indonesia, it is quite common to find Arabic first names or words.
-Popular Arabic names include Muhammad, Ahmad, Abdul, Ali, Arief, Hasan, Ibrahim, Hidayat, Rahmat, Maulana, Aisyah, Nur, Fatimah, Nabila and Zahra.
+Popular Arabic names include Muhammad, Ahmad, Arief, Akbar, Reza, Aisyah, Nur, Nabila and Zahra.
 Such names are used by Indonesians not of Arab descent, both as first names and as surnames.

 Ethnic groups with strong Islamic influence, such as the Acehnese, Malay, Minangkabau, Betawi and Bugis, tend to use Arabic names.
 For example, Indonesian politicians Teuku Muhammad Hasan (from Aceh) and Mohammad Hatta (from Minangkabau) have Arabic names.
-However, some of these ethnic groups with strong Islamic influences, such as the Betawi people, have Arabic names which have been suitable with the local pronunciation, such as Rojak (Razak), Leman (Sulaiman), etc.
+However, some of these ethnic groups with strong Islamic influences, such as the Betawi people, have Arabic names which have been suitable with the local pronunciation, such as Leman (Sulaiman), Rojak (Razak), etc.

 Arabs settled in Indonesia many generations ago, and their descendants still use their family names, for example, Assegaf, Alhabsyi, or Shihab.